olopsman/Safari-Salesforce-inspector/README.md

 About
 -----
-By Søren Krabbe and Jesper Kristensen
+Forked from the work of Søren Krabbe and Jesper Kristensen - https://github.com/sorenkrabbe/Chrome-Salesforce-inspector

 License
 -----